dodevops/terraform-azure-kubernetes/README.md

 ### api\_server\_ip\_ranges

 Description: The IP ranges to allow for incoming traffic to the server nodes.
-To disable the limitation, set an empty list as value.
+To disable the limitation, set an empty list as value (default).

 Type: `list(string)`